01732 496 523

 Combined Waterproofing for Enhanced Protection

 British Standard 8102:2022 defines Type C waterproofing as “drained protection”.
-This involves accepting the leaking water into voids created by the cavity drain system that are strategically installed to the internal walls and floors of the structure.
+This involves accepting the leaking water into voids created by the cavity drain system.
+These voids are strategically installed to the internal walls and floors of the structure.
 As a result, the system captures and depressurises incoming water before safely removing it from the property.

-Unlike Type A waterproofing, Type C waterproofing does not resist water pressure, therefore avoiding common problems such as installation issues, preparation issues, and impact damage, which can affect Type A barriers and allow water to enter the structure.
+Unlike Type A waterproofing, Type C waterproofing does not resist water pressure.
+Therefore, it avoids common problems such as installation issues, preparation issues, and impact damage, which can affect Type A barriers and allow water to enter the structure.

 Overall, basement tanking can deliver a robust barrier against moisture and water, transforming basements into dry, usable spaces.
-However, if you are looking to create a habitable below-ground space it is recommended that the tanking system is combined with a Type C system to provide multiple forms of protection and comply with the recommendations within BS 8102:2022.
-The standard recommends that combined systems should be considered if the assessed risks are deemed to be high or the consequences of failure to achieve the required internal environment are deemed too high.
+If you aim to create a habitable below-ground space, it is recommended to combine the tanking system with a Type C system.
+This provides multiple forms of protection and complies with recommendations within BS 8102:2022.
+The standard suggests that combined systems should be considered if the assessed risks are deemed high.
+It is also recommended if the consequences of failure to achieve the required internal environment are deemed too high.

 Understanding Basement Tanking Costs in the UK

-Basement tanking costs in the UK can vary significantly, with many variables and factors that can affect the pricing.
+Basement tanking costs in the UK can vary significantly.
+Many variables and factors can affect the pricing.
 It is therefore extremely difficult to provide a guideline cost for basement tanking without knowing more about the specific details of individual projects.
+For smaller, below-ground areas, particularly older cellars, the cellar tanking cost can vary significantly due to differences in substrate condition and access constraints.

-Some of the factors that can influence the cost of a basement tanking project include the size and complexity of the basement area, the desired end-use of the space, the chosen waterproofing method/s, the condition and age of the building structure, the level of risk from water and/or ground gases, and even regional labour costs.
+Several factors can influence the cost of a basement tanking project.
+These include the size and complexity of the basement area, the desired end use of the space, and the chosen waterproofing method (s).
+Additionally, the condition and age of the building structure, as well as the level of risk from water and/or ground gases, can affect costs.
+Even regional labour costs can impact the overall pricing.

 Here’s a more detailed look at some of the key factors affecting basement tanking costs.